 Toyota will stop production of its Lexus HS250h and Sai hybrids in Japan from Saturday through February 20 as it modifies the production process to fix braking problems in the vehicles, a company spokeswoman said.

-The move comes a day after Toyota expanded its recall to include more than 400,000 of its latest version Prius and other new hybrid models due to insufficient braking.
-It also recalled more than 7,300 late-model Camrys in the United States for a separate braking problem.
+The move comes a day after Toyota expanded its recall to include more than 400,000 of its latest Prius and other new hybrid models due to insufficient braking.
+It also recalled more than 7,300 late-model Camrys in the United States for a separate braking issue.

 That comes on top of 8.1 million vehicles recalled since September for problems with slipping floormats and sticking accelerator pedals that have been linked to crashes that killed at least 19 people.

-In a bid to prevent the crisis from hurting U.S.-Japanese relations, Japanese Transport Minister Seiji Maehara met U.S. Ambassador John Roos on Wednesday.
+In a bid to prevent the crisis from damaging U.S.-Japanese relations, Japan's transport minister, Seiji Maehara, met U.S. ambassador John Roos on Wednesday.

 I believe we should not let this problem hurt the bilateral relationship and free and fair market activities, Maehara told reporters after the meeting.

-Roos said, I emphasized to him that this is a safety issue and I very much appreciate how the minister, the ministry as well as Toyota are on top of this issue.
+Roos added, I emphasized to him that this is a safety issue and I very much appreciate how the minister, the ministry as well as Toyota are on top of this issue.

-He added, I just want to emphasize it in no way has direct or indirect impact on the strength of the bilateral relationship between the United States and Japan.
+I just want to emphasize it in no way has direct or indirect impact on the strength of the bilateral relationship between the United States and Japan, he added.